qdu-bioinfo/parallel-meta-suite/README.md

 ### Logs (plain-text file)

 a.
-Analysis_Report.txt: The analysis report including parameters configuration and analysis information statistics.
+Analysis_Report.txt: The analysis report includes parameters configuration and analysis information statistics.

 b. scripts.sh: The detailed scripts of each analysis step.